ualberta-smr/NFBugs/README.md

     - these folders have Non-Functional Bugs organized into the subdirectories `general-practise`, `api-related`, or `project-specific`
     - within these subdirectories each problem has a its own numbered folder containing
         - a `problem.yml` file describing the bug and fix data
-        - api related problems have a `correct-usages` folder containing examples of the code improved by the fix.
+        - API related problems have a `correct-usages` folder containing examples of the code improved by the fix.
 NOTE: We are currently still reviewing these examples.
 Please use with caution.
 - a `versions` folder
     - these folders contain subfolders for the point in the project history where a problem was found.
 The `version.yml` files in these subdirectories specify which problem(s) the version applies to.